 The Corporation will, from time to time, issue common shares to the public or to vendors to fund the purchase of storage assets or pay down debt.
 SVI will consider issuances of additional common shares for cash proceeds or as consideration in the purchase of storage assets in the upcoming fiscal year if accretive to shareholders.
 Future issuances will be dependent upon financing needs, acquisitions and expansion, equity market conditions at the time and transaction pricing.

 OUTLOOK

-The Corporation's outlook for acquisitions, share capital, results from operations and subsequent events are:
+The Corporation's update and outlook for the COVID-19 Pandemic, acquisitions, share capital, results from operations and subsequent events are: